Pride and Prejudice: Marriage and the family name

-It is a common assumption of all parties in the novel, that the primary necessity for the marriage of a man of good fortune, is to maintain and perpetuate his family name through his offspring.
+It is a common assumption of all parties in the novel that the primary necessity for the marriage of a man of good fortune is to maintain and perpetuate his family name through his offspring.
 And equally, that one necessity for the marriage of a woman of property is to maintain that property for her offspring in her new family name.
-Although both Elizabeth and Darcy have already determined to marry for love; both recognise that they also have obligations in marriage to their respective family names and landed estates.
+Although both Elizabeth and Darcy have already determined to marry for love, both recognise that they also have obligations in marriage to their family names and landed estates.
 Elizabeth is determined that she will marry a 'gentleman', knowing that her marriage otherwise would sully the Bennet family name, and potentially constrain the inheritance of her future offspring; Darcy already feels committed to contracting a marriage to provide an heir and mistress for the Pemberley estate, and to continue the Darcy family name.
-Counterpart pressures; to maintain ancient family names and to preserve landed estates in that name through male inheritance, are operating everywhere across England amongst the social circles in which the novel takes place.
-Everywhere too, these social pressures are having to be balanced against an increasing recognition of individual aspirations in marriage; to enable heirs to choose to companionable partners, to provide for the futures of daughters and younger sons and enable these to marry in their turn, to allow younger sons to be educated and to embark on careers of 'gentlemanlike' quality, and to provide for widows and unmarried daughters.
+Counterpart pressures, to maintain ancient family names and to preserve landed estates in that name through male inheritance, are operating everywhere across England amongst the social circles in which the novel takes place.
+Everywhere too, these social pressures are having to be balanced against an increasing recognition of individual aspirations in marriage; to enable heirs to choose companionable partners, to provide for the futures of daughters and younger sons and enable these to marry in their turn, to allow younger sons to be educated and to embark on careers of 'gentlemanlike' quality, and to provide for widows and unmarried daughters.